NekoLi3/eve-o-preview/README.md

 Valid values are 0-8 : 0-NW, 1-North, 2-NE, 3-West, 4-Center, 5-East, 6-SW, 7-South, 8-SE.

 If a client does not appear in this list, then it will use the global Zoom Anchor by default.

+### Per Client Prevent Preview
+Would you like to prevent previews of some clients, or enforce preview of some clients ?

+EVE-O Preview doesn't provide any GUI to set the these per client overrides as yet.
+Though, It can be done via editing the configuration file directly.
+**Note** Don't forget to make a backup copy of the file before editing it.

+Open the file using any text editor. find the entry **PerClientZoomAnchor**.
+Most probably it will look like

+  "PerClientPreventPreviews": {
+      "EVE - Example Toon 1": false,
+      "EVE - Example Toon 2": true
+    }

+You should modify this entry with a list of each of your clients replacing "Example Toon 1", etc with the name of your character.
+The values on the right allow you to enforce always showing preview (if not minimized) or never showing preview.

+If a client does not appear in this list, then it will use the global Prevent Preview by default.

+### Per Client Prevent Preview Color
+Would you like different background colors for specific clients when you prevent preview on those clients ?

+EVE-O Preview doesn't provide any GUI to set the these per client overrides as yet.
+Though, It can be done via editing the configuration file directly.
+**Note** Don't forget to make a backup copy of the file before editing it.

+Open the file using any text editor. find the entry **PerClientPreventPreviewColor**.
+Most probably it will look like

+"PerClientPreventPreviewColor": {
+      "EVE - Example Toon 1": "Red",
+      "EVE - Example Toon 2": "Blue"
+    }

+You should modify this entry with a list of each of your clients replacing "Example Toon 1", etc with the name of your character.
+The values on the right allow you to set a background color for when that client has prevent preview true (either Per Client or global)

+If a client does not appear in this list, then it will use the global Prevent Preview Color by default.

 ### Compatibility Mode

 This setting allows to enable an alternate thumbnail render.
 This render doesn't use advanced DWM API to create live previews.
 Instead it is a screenshot-based render with the following pros and cons: